abdur-rohman/Adaptive-Pop-Scope/README.md

 ## Usage

-Adaptive Will Pop Scope adds two optional params `swipeWidth` to determines the maximum width that user can swipe (by default it was assigned to the screen width) and `swipeThreshold` to indicates the `onWillPop` will be called if the user swipe over this value (by default it was assigned to half of the `swipeWidth`).
+Adaptive Will Pop Scope adds two optional params `swipeWidth` to determines the maximum width that user can swipe (by default it was assigned to the screen width) and `swipeThreshold` to indicates the `onWillPop` will be called if the user swipe over this value (by default it was assigned to one third of the `swipeWidth`).

 ```dart
 class SeconPage extends StatefulWidget {